tamigj/codis_panel/README.md

 ## Code description

 - Below is a schematic representation describing the overall structure of our code base.
-Each grey box corresponds to a directory under [/analysis/](https://github.com/tamigj/codis_panel/tree/main/analyses)
+Each grey box corresponds to a directory under [/analyses](https://github.com/tamigj/codis_panel/tree/main/analyses).
-- More detailed information about each script within different analyses is included in this [README]((https://github.com/tamigj/codis_panel/blob/main/README_CODE_DESCRIPTION).
+- More detailed information about scripts that make up each analysis is included in this [README](https://github.com/tamigj/codis_panel/blob/main/README_CODE_DESCRIPTION).

 ![CODIS Codebase Schematic](analyses/CODIS_codebase_schematic.png)